 Now the $1 million prize will jump-start Broward College’s groundbreaking efforts to help underserved residents overcome barriers to higher education and connect them to new jobs through the EMPLOYS Program.

 EMPLOYS stands for Employment Management Program for Labor Opportunities that Yield Success.
 It’s an exciting new component of the college’s Broward Up initiative to increase access to post-secondary education and workforce training for residents in local zip codes most affected by unemployment and underemployment.

 As Broward Up expands career training and industry certification opportunities in more neighborhoods with unemployment deficiencies, EMPLOYS will provide wrap-around services to help program participants find new jobs that make the most of their improved skills.

 The $1 Million BE BOLD Prize provides the seed money to launch the first two years of EMPLOYS, which will enable the placement of up to 400 program participants into good jobs in the local workforce.
-After the kickstart provided by the BE BOLD Prize, Broward College will continue the program through the endowment of a $30 million grant the school recently received from philanthropists MacKenzie Scott.
+After the kick-start provided by the BE BOLD Prize, Broward College will continue the program through the endowment of a $30 million grant the school recently received from philanthropist MacKenzie Scott.